 PCIES Palliative Care Interdisciplinary Education Services Nipissing Subregion, Chair

 “Welcome everyone!
-My name is Monica Do Coutto Monni and I am the Chair of the Palliative Care Interdisciplinary Education Services, Nipissing Subregion, organizer of this Winter Conference.
+My name is Monica Do Coutto Monni and I am the Chair of the Palliative Care Interdisciplinary Education Funding, Nipissing Subregion, organizer of this Winter Conference.

 It is a great pleasure and honour to have you with us today, and to see hundreds of faces of each of you, brave palliative care professionals.
 I also want to extend our welcome ad thanks to our Conference Presenters: Jonathan Faulkner, Vice President of Operations and Alana Corkery, Account Manager, Pallium Canada.
 Dr. Inez Fatima Jinnah, MDm CCFP (PC) and Tara Moffatt, MN, RN, CHPCN, CON, Palliative Pain and Symptom Management Consultant.
 Eugene Dufour, M.Div.
 King’s College at the University of Western Ontario.
 Our Member Agency colleagues and my staff and placement students at Near North Palliative Care Network, who helped organize this event for you.

 This year, we gather to think about Best Practices in the Continuum of Palliative Care.
 A continuum is made of people united in harmony.
 The best practice, and the transformative power in this continuum is YOU.
 You will hear a lot today about being mutually considerate, supportive, and compassionate with your superiors, peers, staff, and patients.
 About being gentle, understanding and patient with yourself, especially during hard times.
 About building together the best workplace environment one can get, with our personal attitude.
 Palliative Care is evolving fast, and you have the power to make it better, in every action you take.
 Today, I want to share a message of trust in YOU and hope in our common future.